Gulp: highlighting LGBTQIA+ experiences of eating disorders

-Health and social care organisations in the UK should be doing more to relieve the unique pressures that LGBTQIA+ people face when accessing eating disorder support.
+Health and social care organisations could be doing more to relieve the unique pressures that LGBTQIA+ people face when accessing eating disorder support.

-By promoting the stories of LGBTQIA+ people with eating disorders through the creation and public launch of a zine, we aim to help health and social care organisations adopt a different approach to thinking about LGBTQIA+ eating disorder services.
+By promoting the stories of LGBTQIA+ people with eating disorders, we aim to help health and social care organisations adopt a different approach to thinking about LGBTQIA+ eating disorder services.

 Eating disorder services and LGBTQIA+ organisations in the UK are not giving enough attention to LGBTQIA+ experiences of eating disorders.
-A Stonewall report states that one in eight LGBT people and one in four non-binary people have experienced an eating disorder in the past year, but when researching for this project, we couldn’t find a single support service or research paper dedicated solely to this issue in the UK.
+Stonewall’s LGBT in Britain report states that one in eight LGBT people and one in four non-binary people experienced an eating disorder in 2018 alone, but when researching for this project, we couldn’t find a single support service or research paper dedicated solely to this issue in the UK.

 LGBTQIA+ young people are at significantly higher risk of developing eating disorders than their heterosexual peers, but LGBTQIA+ experience is not reflected in health policy, resource allocation or research areas.
 By showcasing personal stories in an authentic and creative way, we hope to bring healthcare organisations and LGBTQIA+ support groups together, heighten their awareness of the problem and encourage them to start collaborating.